QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 of the application rather that using `lazy` practices and making the user wait a lot of times.

-Screens will most likely be larger rather that longer so you should exploit the width.
+A screen will most likely have more width than height so you should exploit the width.

 If you need more that 3 clicks to do one action, and